Dr Sarah Robins-Hobden, CPsychol, MISCP Accred, FHEA

 Along the way I accumulated 12 years experience in the hallowed halls of learning that we know as HE: as student, researcher, tutor, and researcher developer.

 Moving into consultancy, I discovered the power of working with individuals as well as with groups.
 I learned coaching skills, and how to integrate them into group training.
 I practiced stepping back and allowing people the space and framework for creating their own learning journey, and to support them while they do this.
+I saw how powerful this was for learners.

 I learned even more about myself: I learned I could enable and empower others to learn.